the-second-trial/the-second-trial/README.md

 # the-second-trial
-A repository for tracking Mathematical Problems
+A repository for educational animation videos on the Mathematics Italian National Exam.